anchidta/Mircopro_project/README.md

 }
 ```

-Clean array to br null:
+Clean array to be null:

 ```c
 void null_array(unsigned char *a, size_t size)